 • advance community-based solutions that collectively address the increasing need for more visibility of historic sites and more engagement in historic and cultural preservation;

 • advocate and preserve APIA historic sites and cultural resources; and• network and collaborate with APIA preservation-related organizations and leaders to build national partnerships to promote APIA heritage.

-The 2014 Forum provides an opportunity to connect to more APIA communities beyond the West Coast and to engage more deeply in policy and advocacy related to APIA heritage and preservation.
-This is an important moment to strengthen connections at the federal level with the recent efforts by the National Park Service Asian Pacific Islander Initiative.
+The 2014 Forum provided an opportunity to connect to more APIA communities beyond the West Coast and to engage more deeply in policy and advocacy related to APIA heritage and preservation.
+This proved to be an important moment to strengthen connections at the federal level with the recent efforts by the National Park Service Asian Pacific Islander Initiative.